 I’ve been on Twitter for seven years now, but I only started developing it at the end of 2017, after a workshop organised by actor Marc Zammit.
 As I’m writing this post (February 2019), I have reached 20’000 followers.
 Not bad!

 When used correctly, Twitter can be a formidable tool for promoting your art and network with other creatives in your industry.
-If you are reading this blog post, it’s probably because you saw it on Twitter!
 It is my main point of contact with people, and my other social media platforms are not nearly as useful when it comes to opportunities.
-Twitter is how I found my editor, and it is also how I got interviewed by several bloggers.
+Thanks to Twitter, I found my editor, and I featured in other blogs and podcasts.
 Recently, I’ve had agents following me and even contacting me directly.
 Not to mention the support and positivity brought by the writing community.

 1. Tweet.
 Tweet More.